‘Mard Ko Dard Nahi Hota’ review – a whacky tribute to potboilers from the VHS era

 The cinematography (Jay I. Patel) is stylish and a true tribute to every Bollywood and Hollywood potboilers we have seen thus far.
 Several of the aerial, top and wide-angle shots are fleeting reminders of certain bona fide superhero films from the pre-2000s era.
-The background score sprinkled with vintage numbers is worth all the whistles and also if you love action – complete with all its slow-motion devices and stock sounds – Mard Ko Dard Nahi Hoga will be a marvellous treat.
-Same goes for its humour which is pleasantly direct and largely dialogue-driven.
+The background score sprinkled with vintage numbers is worth all the whistles and also if you love action – complete with all its slow-motion devices and stock sounds – Mard Ko Dard Nahi Hoga will be a marvelous treat.
+The same goes for its humour which is pleasantly direct and largely dialogue-driven.
 Now, who doesn’t love a film that celebrates cinema as it confidently spoofs itself with remarkable flair and no regrets whatsoever!
 Take a bow, Vasan Bala.

 P.S.: This film, in certain ways, reminded me of Anurag Kashyap’s Mukkabaaz which wasn’t as absurdist in demeanour but paid an equally glowing tribute to cinema of a certain sub-genre.